php-fig/fig-standards/accepted/tests/README.md

     $> /bin/sh install.sh

-This clones the *DirectoryScanner* from github so a functional internet connection is mandatory for tihs action.
+This clones the *DirectoryScanner* from github so a functional internet connection is mandatory for this action.
 After you ran *install.sh* you'll find the sources in the newly created *accepted/tests/vendor* directory.

 Setting up